RobinAxelsson/personal-jam/resume/roles.md

 ## Roles for me

-### Backend Developer (C#/Python/Node)
+### Backend Developer

-With over 2000 hours editing C# last two years and lots of theoretical knowledge in Object Oriented Design, Code Architecture and System Development I am a great candidate for any team as a backend developer.
+With over [2000 editor hours](/stats) in C# last two years and lots of theoretical knowledge in Object Oriented Design, Code Architecture and System Development I am a great candidate for any team as a backend developer where my primary languages are: C# then Python and Node.js.

 ### Full Stack Cloud Developer